Skip to Content

 What actually makes a dog “dumb?”
 Ask an animal researcher and he will tell you that there is no such thing as a “dumb dog.”
 Rather it’s just a matter of identifying what the dog is good at in order to realize its actual dog intelligence.

 Like human beings, dog breeds also differ in terms of intelligence and capabilities.
-While some are able to respond quickly to a set of instructions or commands, others may excel in tracking objects, hunting, herding or retrieving.
+While some will be able to respond quickly to a set of instructions or commands, others may excel in tracking objects, such as with hunting, herding or retrieving.

 And dog breeds that prefer to remain aloof and are not interested in obeying their master’s orders are unfairly labeled “dumb.”
 However, the truth is that all dogs are intelligent in their own way.
 Read on to learn why this is.